 An agency that understands platform seasonality can shift budget allocation by quarter, negotiate better creator rates during off-peak windows, and time launches for when attention and spending intent align.

-The difference between a campaign that "didn't work" and one that crushed it is sometimes just 8 weeks on the calendar.
+The difference between a campaign that "didn't work" and one that performed is sometimes calendar timing alone.

 When was the last time your campaign calendar was built around platform seasonality instead of your team's schedule?